-This advanced tutorial will enable Kylo to perform near real-time sentiment analysis for tweets.
+This tutorial will enable Kylo to perform near real-time sentiment analysis for tweets.
 Our Kylo template will enable user self-service to configure new feeds for sentiment analysis.
 The user will simply enter the list of twitter keywords to analyze (e.g. famous list of music artists).
 Tweets will be classified as positive, negative, or neutral based on analysis of the text.
 The tweet and sentiment results will be written to Hive.
 We will be able to monitor the streaming process in the Kylo Ops Manager module and explore the results.

-65.2 How it Works
+57.2 How it Works

 Once the user configures the new feed in Kylo, a pipeline will be generated in Apache NiFi.
-The tweet text will be extracted and published to a Kafka topic.
+Tweet text will be extracted and published to a Kafka topic.
 A Spark streaming job will consume the message tweet from Kafka, performs sentiment analysis using an embedded machine learning model and API provided by the Stanford NLP project.
-The Spark streaming job then inserts result into Hive and publishes a Kafka message to a Kafka response topic monitored by Kylo to complete the flow.
+The Spark streaming job then inserts result into Hive and publishes a Kafka message to a Kafka response topic.